-During the pre-audit, the auditor was provided with a copy of the ILP@GeoSt Vulnerability Assessment Instrument: Risk of Victimization and/or Sexually Aggressive Behavior/Violent Behavior for review which included all of the elements required under 115.341(c).
+The facility uses an objective screening instrument Vulnerability Assessment Instrument: Risk of Victimization and/or Sexually Aggressive Behavior/Violent Behavior to determine proper housing, bed assignment, education, and other programs assignments with the goal of keeping residents at high risk of being sexually abused and sexually harassed separate from residents who are at high risk of being sexually abusive.
+During the pre-audit, the auditor was provided with a copy of the Vulnerability Assessment Instrument: Risk of Victimization and/or Sexually Aggressive Behavior/Violent Behavior for review which included all of the elements required under 115.341(c).

-During the on-site audit, the Auditor reviewed a sample of completed ILP@GeoSt Vulnerability Assessment Instrument: Risk of Victimization and/or Sexually Aggressive Behavior/Violent Behavior and confirmed these screenings were done within 24 hours of admission.
+During the on-site audit, the Auditor reviewed a random sample of five resident files for completed Vulnerability Assessment Instrument: Risk of Victimization and/or Sexually Aggressive Behavior/Violent Behavior and confirmed these screenings were done within 24 hours of admission.

 During the on-site audit, the Auditor was informed that the Program Supervisor conducts all risk screening.
-Prior to acceptance into ILP@GeoSt, the Program Supervisor receives and reviews documentation from the referral agency, which includes psychological evaluations, criminal history, family history), and will interview each prospective resident.
-The Programs Supervisor will then consult with the Vice President of Programs and create a Risk Management Plan outlining the conditions the prospective resident will have to meet while at ILP@GeoSt prior to the resident's arrival at the facility.
+Prior to acceptance into the facility, the Program Supervisor receives and reviews documentation from the referral agency, which includes psychological evaluations, criminal history, family history, and will interview each prospective resident.
+The Programs Supervisor will then consult with the Vice President of Operations and create a Risk Management Plan outlining the conditions the prospective resident will have to meet while at the facility prior to the resident's arrival at the facility.
 The Risk Management Plan can include mental health treatment, taking medications, and counseling sessions.
 Residents are screened for risk of victimization and abusiveness prior to their entry into the program and within the 24-hour period of their entry into the facility.
 Risk assessments are made at least once a year and more often if required due to a resident's victimization or aggressive behavior.
 The Auditor was informed that only the program administrators have access to the risk screening forms which are kept in a locked drawer.